kudajadridrizzle/kudajadri.website/public/meta/pagemeta.md

 wayanad:
   title: "Explore Wayanad - Kudajadri Homestay"
   description: "Explore the breathtaking beauty of Wayanad with Kudajadri.
 Discover local attractions, wildlife, and natural wonders."

-blog:
-  title: "Wayanad Travel Blog - Latest News & Travel Tips"
-  description: "Stay updated with the latest travel tips, stories, and guides about Wayanad and Kudajadri Homestay.
-Get inspired for your next trip to God's Own Country."
 ---